amirBgazand/EDI/README.md

 ## Data Folder

-In this repository, you'll find a data folder containing this project's dataset.
-To use this dataset, follow these steps:
+To use the dataset used in this project, follow these steps:

 1. Download the dataset from the [PhysioNet Challenge 2020](https://physionet.org/content/challenge-2020/1.0.2/) website.